SirJonthe/MAGE2D/README.md

   credit the original author (and subsequent authors in case of modification).
 * This code is provided "as-is", i.e. the author give no guarantees as to how well it will work, if at all, for whatever purpose.
 * The author of this code takes no responsibility for any damages resulting directly or indirectly from the use of this code.

 About
 -----
-* SGE2D (Simple Game Engine 2D) is a small, simple, OpenGL hardware accelerated 2D game engine that aims to get developers started making a game in C++ as quickly as possible by omitting the need to write engine code.
+* SGE2D (Simple Game Engine 2D) is a small, simple, OpenGL hardware accelerated 2D game engine aimed at amateur C++ game developers, enabling them to focus on writing game code rather than engine code.
 * SGE2D is based around a game object design, where the coder adds a specialized game object that overloads virtual functions inherited from a generic game object which are then called by the engine at appropriate times.
 * Includes a hardware accelerated graphics pipeline for pixel perfect rendering.
 * Render pipeline is generic enough for developers to write their own renderers that work on custom graphics data.
 * Includes routines for sound and music playback.
+Nothing too fancy.
+* Asset managers that allow the user to load an asset once and only once without having to worry about the specifics.

 Planned features
 ----------------
 * Collisions.
-  - Various primitive shapes.
-  - Pixel perfect.
+  - Maybe pixel perfect...
 * A small physics engine.
-  - Various primitive shapes.
   - Maybe pixel perfect...
+* Explicit scene graph.
+* Simple GUI

 Compiling
 ---------
 * Download and link the following libraries to the project:
   - SDL
   - SDL_mixer
+  - SDL_image
   - OpenGL
-* Also depends on MiniLib (included in project for now)
+* Also depends on MiniLib
+  - Source code included, no need to download separately.

 NOTES
 -----
 * This software is still in very early development.
 There will be both missing and non-working features.
+* Because the code is in early development, the author might refactor and/or alter anything in the code that will break compatibility with older versions of the code.
-* Documentation is missing.
+* Documentation is missing for now.
+* This engine will change name to MAGE2D at a later date to avoid confusion between the already established SDL Game Engine 2D (SGE2D).